Chaste/Chaste.github.io/site/content/docs/user-tutorials/AirwayGeneration.md

         MultiLobeAirwayGenerator generator(airways_mesh);

 ```

 We need to set a number of parameters to ensure the resulting airway tree is consistent with known
 human morphometric data.
 The values given here can be considered standard for human lungs.
-The most important of these is the `NumberOfPointsPerLung`{.cpp}, which (approximately)
+The most important of these is the `NumberOfPointsPerLung`, which (approximately)
 specifies the number of terminals in the tree.
-The next is the `BranchingFraction`{.cpp}, which controls how long
+The next is the `BranchingFraction`, which controls how long
 the generated airways will be.
 The diameter ratio is used to control the rate at which airway diameters
 decrease between airway orders.